 - Iron or Cricut Easy Press

-Step 2: Position the eyes, nose and mouth on the front of the sleep mask and press following the instructions on the packaging.
+Step 2: After you have cut all your pieces, position the eyes, nose and mouth on the front of the sleep mask and press following the instructions on the packaging.

 You can’t tell, but the sleep mask and iron on vinyl is being pressed under the Cricut Easy Press.
 I LOVE how easy this machine makes it to attach iron on!
 60 seconds and you are done!
 It’s amazing.